Duda's 3-run HR helps Rays eliminate Orioles with 9-6 win (Sep 23, 2017) | FOX Sports

 TRAINER’S ROOM

-Orioles: Manager Buck Showalter said closer Zach Britton, who had a stem-cell injection into his ailing left knee on Friday, still i8s sore. ”I think he’s got one more day before that starts going in the other direction,” Showalter said.
+Orioles: Manager Buck Showalter said closer Zach Britton, who had a stem-cell injection into his ailing left knee on Friday, still is sore. ”I think he’s got one more day before that starts going in the other direction,” Showalter said. .
+SS Tim Beckham left the game in the ninth with a right hamstring injury.

 UP NEXT